fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

 ### Configuration File with Upstream

-In your main configuration file append the following _Input_ & _Output_ sections:
+In your main configuration file append the following `Input` and `Output` sections:

 ```text
 [INPUT]